-- Urination occurs when he's being scolded. - Urination occurs when he's being greeted. - Urination occurs when someone approaches him. - He is a somewhat shy, anxious or timid dog. - He has a history of rough treatment or punishment after the fact. - The urination is accompanied by submissive postures, such as crouching or rolling over and exposing his belly.
+- Urination occurs when they are being scolded. - Urination occurs when they are being greeted. - Urination occurs when someone approaches them. - They are a somewhat shy, anxious or timid dog. - They have a history of rough treatment or punishment after the fact. - The urination is accompanied by submissive postures, such as crouching or rolling over and exposing their belly.

-What To Do If Your Dog Has A Submissive Urination Problem:
+What To Do If Your Dog Has a Submissive Urination Problem

-- Take your dog to the vet to rule out medical reasons for the behavior. - Keep greetings low-key. - Encourage and reward confident postures from him. - Give him an alternative to behaving submissively.
-For example, if he knows a few commands, have him "sit" or "shake" as you approach, and reward him for obeying. - Avoid approaching him with postures that he reads as dominant, for example: - Avoid direct eye contact look at his back or tail instead. - Get down on his level by bending at the knees rather than leaning over from the waist and ask others to approach him in the same way. - Pet him under the chin rather than on top of the head. - Approach him from the side, rather than from the front, and/or present the side of your body to him, rather than your full front. - Don't punish or scold him this will only make the problem worse.
+- Take your dog to the vet to rule out medical reasons for the behavior. - Keep greetings calm and low-key. - Encourage and reward confident postures from them. - Give him an alternative to behaving submissively.
+For example, if they know a few commands, have them "Sit" or "Shake" as you approach, and reward them for obeying. - Avoid approaching them with postures that could read as dominant, for example: - Avoid direct eye contact; look at their back or tail instead. - Get down on their level by bending at the knees rather than leaning over from the waist and ask others to approach them in the same way. - Pet them under the chin rather than on top of the head. - Approach them from the side rather than from the front and/or present the side of your body to them rather than your full front. - Don't punish or scold them.
+This will only make the problem worse.

 Excitement urination occurs most often during greetings and playtime and is not accompanied by submissive posturing.
 Excitement urination usually resolves on its own as a dog matures, if it's not made worse by punishment or inadvertent reinforcement.

 Your dog may have an excitement urination problem if

-- Urination occurs when your dog is excited, for example during greetings or during playtime. - Urination occurs when your dog is less than one year old.
+- Urination occurs when your dog is excited; for example, during greetings or during playtime. - Urination occurs when your dog is less than one year old.

-What To Do If Your Dog Has An Excitement Urination Problem:
+What To Do If Your Dog Has an Excitement Urination Problem

-- Keep greetings low-key.
+- Keep greetings calm and low-key.

-- Don't punish or scold him.
+- Don't punish or scold them.

 - To avoid accidents, play outdoors until the problem is resolved.

-- Ignore him until he's calm.
+- Ignore your dog until they are calm.

 - Take your dog to the veterinarian to rule out medical reasons for the behavior.

-Commonly Asked Questions
+Questions